Eye of the Needle

 Good and faithful stewards

 Really, for all practical purposes, we own nothing.
-None of us can truly say or think that such and such is his own.
-We are only given, or more accurately loaned, what we seem to have.
+None of us can truly claim or even honestly say that such and such is our own.
+We are only given, or more precisely loaned, what we seem to have.
 We know this because when we die, nothing goes with us.
 None of our possessions, none of our children, not even our own bodies go with us.
 They are all left behind as we climb into that next world (see the Study, Something Worse than Death).

 When we say that these are my children, or this is my home, or that this is my job, we are of course speaking only figuratively, because none of it is truly ours.
 We are only temporary custodians, managing and caring for them while in this present life.
-Our Creator has loaned them to us that we might learn, and then demonstrate how wisely we will tend and steward them.
+Our Creator has loaned them to us that we might learn, and then demonstrate, how wisely we will tend and steward that which has been entrusted to us.

-If we show ourselves to be good and wise and faithful stewards, then we may be given more to look after; and then if we prove faithful and responsible in those new and broader capacities, then we may eventually be given even greater things to steward in the next life.
+If we show ourselves to be good and wise and faithful stewards, then we may be given more to look after; and then if we prove faithful and responsible in those new and broader capacities, then we may eventually be given even greater things to steward.

 • LUKE 16:11-12 NEB If, then, you have not proved trustworthy with the wealth of this world, who will trust you with the wealth that is real?
 And if you have proved untrustworthy with what belongs to another, who will give you what is your own?

-Howbeit, there is one thing that is our own.
-That which is truly ours, that which we can indeed proclaim as forever possessing, is our character.
+is truly ours, that which we can proclaim as forever possessing, is our character.
 Those Christian virtues (2 PETER 1:5-8) which we have faithfully nurtured and developed over the course of our lives are the only things which we can honestly call our own.
 This is the only thing that we will indeed take with us into the next life.
-This is the single possession which is not on loan, but is genuinely our own (see the Study, Nurturing and Harvesting the Fruit of the Spirit).
+This is the single possession which is not on loan, but is genuinely our own (see the Studies, Nurturing and Harvesting the Fruit of the Spirit and New Bodies but Same Minds).

-These Christian virtues are the ultimate goals and purposes of our learning to become good and faithful stewards.
+These Christian virtues are actually the ultimate goals and purposes for our learning to become good and faithful stewards.
 As such, just becoming a good steward isn't all that

 A steward is simply an over-seer, over seeing that which is another's.
-He is a servant or a custodian in his master's house.
-If he proves himself to be faithful, and honest, and trustworthy, then his master may very well set him over other and more substantial things.
+He is a servant or a custodian in his Master's house.
+If he proves himself to be faithful, and honest, and trustworthy, then his Master may very well set him over other and more substantial things.
 But, if he demonstrates himself to be weak, and lazy, and dishonest, then he may very well be stripped of even that which had first been entrusted to him (LUKE 8:18).
-Yeshua (Jesus) explicitly instructed His followers as to this reality on a number of occasions.
+Yeshua explicitly instructed His followers as to this reality on perhaps more than one occasion (MATTHEW 24:45-46).

 • LUKE 12:42-44 And the Lord said, Who then is that faithful and wise steward [oikonomos], whom his lord shall make ruler over his household, to give them their portion of meat in due season?
 Blessed is that servant, whom his lord when he cometh shall find so doing.
 Of a truth I say unto you, that he will make him ruler over all that he hath.